 Where does radioactive waste come from?

 In Australia radioactive waste is generated in a variety of medical, industrial, research and agricultural practices.
-Examples of radioactive waste include industrial smoke detectors, contaminated soil and by products from production of nuclear medicines.
+Examples of radioactive waste include industrial smoke detectors, contaminated soil and by-products from the production of nuclear medicine.

-Current mining and mineral ore processing (e.g. uranium mining) generate significant quantities of radioactive waste.
-However, this waste is retained and disposed of on-site under regulatory control.
+Mining and mineral ore processing (e.g. mineral sands and uranium mining) also generate significant quantities of radioactive waste.
+Typically this waste is retained for disposal on the mine sites under regulatory control.